meganpete/Portfolio/README.md

 **My portfolio**

 The purpose of this repository is to showcase examples of data science projects which I have undertaken either at university or in my own time.
 Projects from my job are not included due to data privacy.
-The main programming languages used are Python and R. Each folder includes a README file, giving details about the project.
+The main programming languages used are Python, R and SQL.
+Each folder includes a README file, giving details about the project.
 This is by no means an exhaustive portfolio, but simply a small glimpse of the type of work I am interested in.